 Street Resurfacing: $13.6 million

 The City of Winston-Salem maintains 1,013.52 centerline miles of hard surface streets.
-This project would allow the city to resurface and estimated 64 centerline miles of streets.
+This project would allow the city to resurface an estimated 83 centerline miles of streets.

 Concrete Base Street Rehabilitation: $6.23 million

 The city has many streets that were built with concrete and substandard curb and gutter.
 The concrete base has exceeded its life expectancy.
 Asphalt has been applied on top of the concrete street in a thin layer to provide enough remaining gutter to carry stormwater, but this thin layer is constantly breaking and popping off.
-This project would convert the concrete streets to asphalt streets, and allow for easier and more effective repairs when required.
+This project would rehab segments of eight streets with a one-time fix for a minimum of 15 to 20 years.

 Business 40 Corridor Enhancements: $3.8 million